Project: Strengthening Social Accountability in the Education Sector in Malawi

-Weak institutional capacity and inefficiencies in the education procurement systems result in mismanagement of public resources, a lack of adequate school infrastructure, and significant delays in the provision of teaching and learning materials (TLMs).
+Weak institutional capacity and inefficiencies in education procurement systems result in mismanagement of public resources, lack of adequate school infrastructure, and significant delays in the provision of teaching and learning materials (TLMs).
 A large proportion of teachers in Malawi experience low motivation and high absenteeism rates due to challenging working conditions, irregular and low pay, overcrowded classrooms, budget shortages, and little institutional support.
-Students graduating from public schools are not adequately prepared and equipped with the necessary skills and knowledge to effectively participate in the labor force, imposing a constraint in the growth of the economy.
+Students graduating from public schools are not adequately equipped with the necessary skills and knowledge to effectively participate in the labor force, imposing a constraint on economic growth.

-Care International Malawi, an organization with extensive experience in the education sector in Malawi, received a grant from GPSA to ensure that children have access to high quality, accountable and transparent education services.
-The project seeks to address inefficiencies in the education procurement system and teacher absenteeism by: 1) monitoring procurement processes in the education sector to identify weaknesses; and 2) training School Management Committees (SMCs), students, and parents on social accountability tools, such as community score cards, and mobile technologies to monitor teacher absenteeism; and 3) collecting and curating knowledge to improve project design.
+Care International Malawi, an organization with extensive experience in Malawi's education sector, received a grant from GPSA to ensure that children have access to high quality, accountable and transparent education services.
+The project seeks to, firstly, decrease teacher absenteeism and, second, to increase the level of efficiency, transparency, and accountability in school textbook procurement processes by: 1) monitoring procurement processes in the education sector to identify weaknesses; and 2) training School Management Committees (SMCs), students, and parents on social accountability tools, such as community score cards, and mobile technologies to monitor teacher absenteeism and teaching and learning materials (TLMs); and 3) collecting and curating knowledge to improve project design.
+The project is implemented in partnership with the Civil Society Education Coalition (CSEC) and technical partner Souktel, and in close coordination with the GPSA project led by the Malawi Economic Justice Network.
 Information generated through the project will be feed into national and district monitoring and evaluation (M&E) systems to strengthen transparency and ensure the efficient use of public resources.

-7,650 community members have been trained in monitoring the procurement process of teaching and learning materials, as well as absenteeism of teachers.
+3. 7,650 community members have been trained in monitoring the procurement process of teaching and learning materials, as well as teacher absenteeism.

-The relationship between teachers, parents and students has improved, as evidenced by increased student attendance and more involvement of parents in developmental activities at school.
+4. The relationships between teachers, parents and students have improved, as evidenced by increased student attendance and growth in involvement of parents in developmental activities at school.